leezhenghui/leezhenghui.github.io/_posts/2018-11-11-demystify-node.js-modularity.md

 ## Node.js builder

-When poking around a software, I personally would like to get a familiar with the builder system, because the builder usually can tell us much more information than compiling a build, indeed, it can help us making a sense of the softwdependences boundary, and also provides a highlevel outlook of souce code structure.
+When poking around a software, I personally would like to get a familiar with the builder system, because the builder usually can tell us much more information than compiling a build, indeed, it can help us making a sense of the software dependence boundaries, and also provides a highlevel outlook of souce code structure.
 So let's begin the journey with node.js builder.

 ### Waf